I haven't done that because you should see what happened the other day when I, what I was at, sorry.

 Absolutely.

-Are you do you use Braille yourself?
+Do you use Braille yourself?

 No, no.

-But I have known people in the past and I know they have gotten books and things from the library of Congress, and when you were talking about your books, it crossed my mind that perhaps there would be a way for them to access your books through the Library of Congress.
+And when you were talking about your books, it crossed my mind that perhaps there would be a way for them to access your books through the Library of Congress.

-Well, uh it's a it's a great thought.
+Well, it's a great thought.

-But uh Braille, yes, that is something that's definitely in the hopper, at least for these lesson plans that we want to do.
+But Braille, yes, that is something that's definitely in the hopper, at least for these lesson plans that we want to do.

 Here's Dave in Salt Lake, Utah.